Mother's Day (2010 film): Production

 Principal photography began on August 24, 2009, and wrapped on October 9.
 Filming took place in Manitoba and Winnipeg.
 Bousman said that the film will have a realistic gritty tone.
-The film is directed by Darren Lynn Bousman and produced by Rat Entertainment’s Brett Ratner and Jay Stern; Genre Co.’s Richard Saperstein and Brian Witten; and LightTower Entertainment’s Curtis Leopardo".
+The film is directed by Darren Lynn Bousman and produced by Rat Entertainment’s Brett Ratner and Jay Stern; Genre Co.’s Richard Saperstein and Brian Witten.
 The special effects were created by make-up FX artist Francois Dagenais, who formerly worked with Darren Lynn Bousman on the Saw franchise.

 The two brothers, Charles and Lloyd Kaufman respectively, director and producer of the original Mother's Day have cameos.
 Filming of a post-bank robbery scene was interrupted by the Winnipeg Police Service, who were actually investigating a real-life robbery that occurred in the city earlier in the day.
 Alexa Vega had worked with the director in Repo!
 The Genetic Opera and J. Larose had been in several of Bousman's projects including Repo!
 The Genetic Opera, Saw III, Saw IV and the Fear Itself episode "New Year's Day".
 The film was finalizing the editing process in April 2010.
 The post-production was completed and the film was ready to begin screening to studios.
 Bousman stated at a The Devil's Carnival screening that a 20-minute scene, his favorite moment in the film, was cut because it did not flow with the rest of the film.